trothr/znetboot/ClefOS_on_VM.md

 tools and client utilities.)

 CMS is a single-user operating system available on z/VM for interactive work.
-For installing Linux, CMS acts as a self-sacrificing loader: It provides the underpinnings to do the uploads and run the ZNETBOOT utility. (see next) Once the kernel and other requisite files have been fetched and arranged, your virtual machine will perform the rough equivalent of a kexec() function
+When installing Linux, CMS acts as a self-sacrificing loader: It provides the underpinnings to do the uploads and run the ZNETBOOT utility. (see next) Once the kernel and other requisite files have been fetched and arranged, your virtual machine will perform the rough equivalent of a kexec() function